someguy171/welcome/guide.md

 Be sure to rename the new folder (in step 6) correctly for each folder you're moving.

 ## Downloading programs
 Download the correct version, 32 bit or 64 bit.

+Not sure which to download?

-If you're not sure which to download, check Settings, System, About.
-Under Device specifications, System type, your architecture will be shown.
+Go to Settings, System, About.
+Under `Device specifications`, `System type`, your architecture will be shown.

 ![downloading1](https://i.imgur.com/B06VbTy.png)